 Activate your creativity muscles (yes, they are muscles).

-Let’s send a message to yourself and 2018 that you have some big plans and ideas.
+Send a clear message to yourself and 2018 that you have some big plans and ideas.

-The act of releasing and the creation of new, empty space makes anything feel possible.
+I mean, last year is so…. last year!
+The act of releasing and creating new, empty space makes anything feel possible.

-Your turn: Write a list of what 2017 meant to you -
+Write a list of what 2017 meant to you

 What habits or beliefs do you plan to leave behind?

 What existing or new habits or beliefs do you plan to bring with you into the new year?